shahnish009/SQLqueries_SQL/README.txt

+# SQLqueries_SQL

+# By using this code, you agree to appropriate licences

+# This code is a part of academic project and is for illustration purposes only

+# Below is the implementation of all the queries spooled in a single file with output:

 SQL> start query1
 SQL> SELECT pid, name FROM products
   2  WHERE discnt_rate > 0.1 AND (qoh - 10) >= qoh_threshold